ezsystems/ezplatform-http-cache/docs/using_tags.md

 #### PHP use

-Fo PHP usage, FOSHttpCache exposes `fos_http_cache.handler.tag_handler` service which lets you add tags to a response:
+For PHP usage, FOSHttpCache exposes `fos_http_cache.handler.tag_handler` service which lets you add tags to a response:
 ```php
     /** @var \FOS\HttpCache\Handler\TagHandler $tagHandler */
     $tagHandler->addTags(['relation-33', 'relation-44']);
 ```

+Instead of writing tags manually, you should use `\EzSystems\PlatformHttpCacheBundle\TagProvider\TagProviderInterface` (`ezplatform.http_cache.tag_provider`) which will generate proper tags according to the currently configured format.

 See: http://foshttpcachebundle.readthedocs.io/en/1.3/features/tagging.html#tagging-from-code